A History Of Dogs In Art, From Ancient Sculptures To Instagram Selfies

 1. "A Friend in Need" from the "Dogs Playing Poker" series by Cassius Marcellus Coolidge, circa 1903

-Not long after Gauguin's piece emerged, so did one of the most famous collections of dog paintings - "Dogs Playing Poker."
+Not long after Gauguin's piece emerged, one of the most famous collections of dog paintings—"Dogs Playing Poker"—also appeared.
 The iconic series by Cassius Marcellus Coolidge began in 1894.

-The idea's success led to 16 of Coolidge's paintings being commissioned for a cigar ad in 1903.
+The success of the idea led to 16 of Coolidge's paintings being commissioned for a cigar ad in 1903.

 2. "Balloon Dog" by Jeff Koons

-Contemporary artist, Jeff Koons, is responsible for some of the most well-known dog art of all.
+Contemporary artist Jeff Koons is responsible for some of the most well-known dog art.
 His Balloon Dog sculptures have even inspired a popular range of home decor.

 3. "Still Life with Three Puppies" by Paul Gauguin, circa 1888